Jbleezy/BO1-Reimagined/README.md

 #### Centrifuge
 * Increased player damage in solo from 16 to 125
+* Increased player damage in coop from 44 to 125
 * Increased maximum cooldown time from 90 seconds to 120 seconds
 * No longer stops spinning for entire rounds
 * Fixed a bug where zombies that were killed from the Centrifuge in higher rounds became invisible and invincible